tailscale/tmemes/README.md

 - `POST /api/macro` create a new macro.
 The `POST` body must be a JSON `tmemes.Macro` object (`types.go`).

-- `PUT /api/macro/:id/upvote` and `PUT /api/macro/:id/downvote` to set an
-  upvote or downvote for a single macro by ID, for the calling user.

 - `GET /api/macro` get all macros `{"macros":[...], "total":<num>}`.

   The query parameters `page=N` and `count=M` allow pagination, returning the